ddev/ddev/docs/content/users/extend/customization-extendibility.md

 ### nginx Snippets

+Snippets can only change settings within the nginx server context.

 #### Example Nginx Snippet: Redirecting HTTP to HTTPS

 To add an nginx snippet to the default config, add an nginx config file as `.ddev/nginx/<something>.conf`.